 Get Information on Policy Changes Affecting your Business in China

-New Horizons Global Partners has an experienced and knowledgeable staff that can discuss the latest policy changes and how they may impact your foreign investment into China.
+Horizons has an experienced and knowledgeable staff that can discuss the latest policy changes and how they may impact your foreign investment in China.

 We offer innovative business solutions to help you expand your business to China when the opportunity presents itself.